Drew Pasteur's Ohio Fantastic 50

 What kind of tools do you use to run the numbers?

-If I were starting from scratch today, I would write the code in Python.
-However, I have used MATLAB/Octave for a long time, and have many thousands of lines of code, so I continue to adapt that.
-When everything runs properly, it can download scores, run rankings and simulations, build the web pages, and upload them to the site, as Joe Eitel posts scores overnight each Friday and Saturday.
+After using MATLAB for a long time, I rebuilt the infrastructure from scratch in 2024 using Python.
+Within that language, Pandas is nice for keeping track of all the data and NumPy is fast for heavy-duty computation.
+When everything runs properly, the code can automatically download scores, run rankings and simulations, build the web pages, and upload them to the site, as Joe Eitel posts scores overnight each Friday and Saturday.

 What advice do you have for students who want to get into sports analytics?